eugeny11/Kanban-Board-React-JS/README.md

 ## Kanban Board

-Kanban board with task sorting.
+A Kanban board is a popular tool for visualizing and breaking down a task into stages.

 ## Applied skills and technologies, description of the application structure